Skip to content

 Is Chapter 13 bankruptcy your best option?
 Consider these advantages.
 Filing for Chapter 13 bankruptcy allows you to:

 • Avoid foreclosure – The court automatically institutes a stay when you file for bankruptcy.
 That prevents creditors from engaging in collection activities.
 For example, a bank cannot foreclose on your home when a stay is in place.
-In Chapter 13 bankruptcy, you may choose to keep property with liens, such as your mortgaged home, as long as you make payments under your payment plan.
+In Chapter 13 bankruptcy, you may keep property with liens, such as your mortgaged home, as long as you make payments under your payment plan.

 • Extend the terms of some debts – Payment plans under Chapter 13 last between three and five years.
 You can effectively extend the repayment periods on any obligation that would come due before the end of your Chapter 13 repayment plan.